Mortgage

 callout-icon

-If you’re making a big down payment (20% or more) on a conventional loan, you may be eligible for an appraisal waiver.
-You’ll save $300 to $400 on appraisal costs and speed up the mortgage process.
+If you’re purchasing in 2024 and making a big down payment (20% or more) on a conventional loan, you may be eligible for an appraisal waiver.
+You’ll save $300 to $500 on appraisal costs and speed up the mortgage process.
+Plus, once 2025 rolls around, the barrier will be even lower: only a 3% to 10% down payment will be required to qualify.

 This is the “dot the I’s and cross the T’s” part of the mortgage process, and it’s important to pay attention to the following four details so the lender can prepare your loan closing paperwork.

-1. Provide final documents as they’re requested.
+1. Provide your final documents.
 This may include your most recent pay stub or bank statement.

 2. Finalize your homeowners insurance.
 Once you’ve shopped for homeowners insurance, provide the contact information to the lender so they can tie the policy to your mortgage account.

 3. Decide on your title vesting.
 Title vesting determines what happens to the home if you or a co-borrower dies.
-Your escrow officer or the attorney handling your transaction can explain the pros and cons of each type of vesting.
+Your escrow officer or the attorney handling your transaction can explain the pros and cons of each vesting type.

 4. Don’t change jobs, deposit cash or open new credit.
 Lenders usually do a final checkup on your employment, assets and credit, and any changes could delay your closing or even result in a loan denial.

-The attorney or escrow officer handling your closing gives you the final dollar amount needed at closing for any remaining down payment or closing costs.
+The attorney or escrow officer handling your closing gives you the final dollar amount you’ll need to pay for any remaining down payment or closing costs.
 You’ll prepare a cashier’s check or wire funds directly to the escrow account set up for your purchase.

 callout-icon